How to Open a File or Folder in Windows 11 Terminal (CMD)

 Opening a folder via Windows Terminal

-To open a folder in File Explorer using the command line interface in Windows Terminal, you will use different commands based on whether you are operating in CMD or PowerShell.
+To open a folder with Windows Terminal, you’ll use a different command in CMD or PowerShell.

 In CMD: